 The Bolshoi Theater of Belarus hosts the world’s best troupes and performers.
 The recent guests were Saint Petersburg State Academic Ballet Theater of Leonid Yakobson, Tbilisi Z. Paliashvili Opera and Ballet Theater, Eifman Ballet…

 In 2010 Andris Liepa recreated the Firebird and the Scheherazade ballets on the Belarusian stage from Sergei Diaghilev’s legendary Russian Seasons.

 In 2013, as part of the World Ballet Stars project, soloists of the world-renowned theaters performed the main parts in the best classical (Don Quixote, Corsair, Swan Lake) and contemporary shows.

 Larisa Aleksandrovskaya, a renowned opera artist of Belarus, works as the art director of the theater in 1951-1960.
 Her best stage direction is Aida.
 In 1927 she performed at the World Music Exhibition in Frankfurt-on-Maine, one of the ancestors of the modern Eurovision.

 Valentin Yelizaryev is an outstanding ballet soloist, ballet master and choreographer who staged more than 30 shows in Belarus and worldwide.
 In 1986 his show starring Nina Ananiashvili and Andris Liepa won the Grand Prix of the international competition in Jackson.
 In 1992-2009 Valentin Yelizaryev worked as the art director of the theater.

-Nina Sharubina, a singer with a rare voice pattern, is a leading stage performer and holder of Belarus State Prize 2012.
+Nina Sharubina, a singer with a rare voice pattern, is the People’s Artist of Belarus and leading stage performer, holder of Belarus State Prize 2012.